vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/01_Early_Studies_19862000/06_The_Ramtek_Inscriptions_2.md

 It should be noted that very similar

-verses are found in two Gupta inscriptions: the Junāgad
+verses are found in two Gupta inscriptions: the Junāgaḍh Rock Inscription

-. h Rock Inscription

 of Skandagupta \(ad 457–58\), where we read: ājyapraṇāmair vibudhān atheṣṭvā dhanair dvijātīn api tarpayitvā | paurāṁs tathābhyarcya yathārhamānaiḥ